Iloke-Alusala/Dark-Diary/README.md

 To use the `note_page.dart` file in your Flutter application, follow these steps:

 1. Import the `note_page.dart` file into your project.
-2. Create an instance of the `note_page` widget and include it in your application's navigation flow.</code> |
+2. Create an instance of the `note_page` widget and include it in your application's navigation flow.

 </details>